abpuccini/Kickstarter-Analysis/README.md

 # Predict Trend by Category

-Creating a pivot table with a column of 'state', row of 'year', value based on the count of 'state' and filters based on 'Parent-Category'
+Creating a pivot table with a column of `state`, row of `year`, value based on the count of `state` and filters based on `Parent-Category`

-Also, creating a line chart linked with the pivot table to analyze trend of successful and failure by filtering 'Parent-Category'.
+Also, creating a line chart linked with the pivot table to analyze trend of successful and failure by filtering `Parent-Category`.

 This table and graph will conduct the trend of success and fail for each category from 2009 to 2017.